-Natural Disasters and Adverse Weather Conditions

-Certain areas of the world may be exposed to adverse weather conditions, such as major natural disasters and other extreme weather events, including hurricanes, earthquakes, typhoons, floods, tidal waves, tsunamis, volcanic eruptions, wildfires, droughts, windstorms, coastal storm surges, heat waves, and rising sea levels, among others.
+Natural Disasters, Adverse Weather Conditions, and Climate Change heat waves, and rising sea levels, among others.
 Some countries and regions may not have the infrastructure or resources to respond to natural disasters, making them more economically sensitive to environmental events.
 Such disasters, and the resulting damage, could have a severe and negative impact on the fund's investment portfolio and, in the longer term, could impair the ability of issuers in which the fund invests to conduct their businesses in the manner normally conducted.
 Adverse weather conditions also may have a particularly significant negative effect on issuers in the agricultural sector and on insurance companies that insure against the impact of natural disasters.